 - Marden Park Woods are split into two sites on the North Downs ridge, linked by a permissive path around the back of Chaldons Farm.
 The woods are owned and managed by the Woodland Trust.

 - Marl is a mixture of clay and limestone, formerly added to sandy soils to improve their fertility.

 - The North Downs Way runs for 246 km along the length of the North Downs (with two sections at its eastern end), from Farnham in Surrey to Dover in Kent.

-- The Greensand Hills behind Oxted and Limpsfield are known as the High Chart, while in the distance is the high ground of the Sussex Weald.
+- The Greensand Hills behind Oxted and Limpsfield are part of the Titsey Estate and known as the High Chart.
+The high ground beyond it is the Sussex Weald.
 The prominent redbrick building on the hillside opposite used to be St Michael's school; it closed in 2002 and is now a block of luxury apartments.

 - Godstone Vineyards have been producing white, rosé and sparkling wines since 1988.